nus-cs2103/website-base/admin/tp-tasks-fragment.md

 e.g., the UI continues to show it after an item was deleted in the most recent command

-**A:** Yes, this can be fixed as the UI is showing 'incorrect' data.
+**A:** Yes, this can be fixed as the UI is showing 'incorrect' data.<br>
+  Alternatively, UI not auto-updating immediately after a command executes can be considered a separate feature that the current version of the app doesn't have yet.
+In that case, make it clear in the UG and also inform users how to update the UI %%(e.g., by running another command)%%.
 </panel>

 <panel type="seamless" header="**Q11:** The tester has categorized a PE-D issue as a feature-flaw but we think it is a bug (or vice versa).
 How to proceed?" minimal>